Do you know where most of your energy usage at home comes from?

 Your heating and air conditioning account for about 60% of your overall utility costs.
 The more efficient your HVAC system is, the less energy it will use, and this is done by proper maintenance and a few cost-efficient ways of cooling your home.

 As summer is fast approaching and our electricity bills tend to rise, it’s wise to learn a few easy tips to help reduce your home’s energy costs.
+Energy savings is one of the top Reasons to Replace Your Air Conditioning System Before Summer.

 Follow these 9 simple ways to lower your energy bills this summer: